18F/cv_faq/_content/get-facts/is-there-a-national-lockdown.md

 source: FEMA
 promoted: false
 source_url: https://www.fema.gov/coronavirus-rumor-control
-excerpt: Water transmission and COVID-19
+excerpt: Get the facts about coronavirus
 ---

 No. States and cities are responsible for announcing curfews, shelters in place, or other restrictions and safety measures.